tweaselORG/appstraction/README.md

 > An abstraction layer for common instrumentation functions (e.g. installing and starting apps, setting preferences, etc.) on Android and iOS.

 Appstraction provides an abstraction layer for common instrumentation functions on mobile platforms, specifically Android and iOS.
-This includes installing, uninstalling, and starting apps, managing their permissions, but also managing devices, like resetting to snapshots, setting the clipboard content, etc. Appstraction is built primarily for use in mobile privacy research, but can be used for other purposes as well.
+This includes installing, uninstalling, and starting apps, managing their permissions, but also managing devices, like resetting to snapshots, setting the clipboard content, configuring the proxy, etc. Appstraction is built primarily for use in mobile privacy research, but can be used for other purposes as well.

 ## Features